dijkstracula/smrt/report/report.md

 simulations' lemmas induces Dafny verification timeouts, even if their use is not more involved than in the injective simple forward simulation case.

-## Towards "trait-forward" modeling
+## Towards "trait-forward" modelling

 SMRT's drive models differ from other work in that we do not encode internal, invisible mechanisms like operation reordering and other forms of asynchrony directly in the model, nor externalities like crashes.
 This is by design; as discussed in the refinement subsection, SMRT is an exercise in trait-like _compositional modeling_, which we attempt to maintain external concerns as distinct from the core disk models.
-In so doing, modelers can fault in independent concerns by "mixing in" additional actions external to the model itself, even ones imagined after the initial disk implementation.
+In so doing, modellers can fault in independent concerns by "mixing in" additional actions external to the model itself, even ones imagined after the initial disk implementation.
 Drawing from the economic meaning of the word, we refer to such concerns as _externalities_.